On Being an Architect: Introduction

 - Skepticism: ensuring that ideas are grounded in reality.

 This mindset enables architects to lead sustainable change, rather than merely pursuing exciting innovation.
-For more insights, see Superglue and Balancing Forces.
+For more insights, see Superglue and Balancing Forces, and Bonus: Preparing for the AI Future.

 Career Growth for Architects